B-Roux/momlib/docs/index.md

 # News

+- The old domain for this project (which I won't name to avoid any confusion) is not being used anymore.
+The official home of this project is now `momlib.opensource.bgeroux.com`.

 - The `momlib.graph` submodule is still under construction - avoid depending on it in cod that needs to not break in subsequent versions of this library!